HoussemDellai/kubernetes-ingress-tls-ssl-https/README.md

 # Kubernetes Ingress with TLS/SSL
 Demoing configuration for Ingress and HTTPS/TLS/SSL in Kubernetes.
+The first part will start by installing an Ingress Controller (NGINX) into Kubernetes.
+The second part will deal with configuring SSL/TLS using Cert Manager.

 ```bash